ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Foxy.md

 A new package, `nav2_smac_planner` was added containing 4 or 8 connected 2D A\*, and Dubin and Reed-shepp model hybrid-A\* with smoothing, multi-resolution query, and more.

 The `nav2_smac_planner` package contains an optimized templated A\* search algorithm used to create multiple A\*-based planners for multiple types of robot platforms.
 We support differential-drive and omni-directional drive robots using the `SmacPlanner2D` planner which implements a cost-aware A\* planner.
 We support cars, car-like, and ackermann vehicles using the `SmacPlanner` plugin which implements a Hybrid-A\* planner.
-This plugin is also useful for curvature constrained planning, like when planning robot at high speeds to make sure they don’t flip over or otherwise skid out of control.
+This plugin is also useful for curvature constrained planning, like when planning robot at high speeds to make sure they don't flip over or otherwise skid out of control.

 The `SmacPlanner` fully-implements the Hybrid-A\* planner as proposed in [Practical Search Techniques in Path Planning for Autonomous Driving](https://ai.stanford.edu/~ddolgov/papers/dolgov_gpp_stair08.pdf), including hybrid searching, CG smoothing, analytic expansions and heuristic functions.